 These three churches work together as a family and offer a varied range of opportunities for worship and fellowship.

-We look forward to welcoming you in the future, St Mary's which is open for private prayer on Wednesday and Friday mornings and services will start again from 18th April.
-Booking required via http://www.stmarysbookings.co.uk/
+We look forward to welcoming you , St Mary's is open for private prayer on Wednesday and Friday mornings and services are taking place again.
+See the Calendar page for more information.

 Calne Food Bank has moved to 4A Mill Street (the old Marden Cafe) and is open on a Monday and a Friday 12pm-4pm, also on Wednesday mornings 10am-1pm. go to https://www.calnefoodbank.co.uk/ or go to facebook page for calnefoodbank